-When you go to speak to them, be confident!
-Stand up straight, speak loudly, look them in the eye, shake their hand firmly and silent remind yourself "They work for ME!".
-If you don't feel confident naturally just fake it; it'll become genuine.
+When you go to speak to them, either in front of a group or individually, make sure to be confident!
+Stand up straight, speak loudly, look them in the eye, shake their hand firmly and keep repeating in your mind "They work for ME!".
+If you don't feel that confident naturally just fake it, eventually it'll become genuine.